Go to All Blogs | African Birding Blogs | Know Your Birds Blogs | African Birding Tours | All our birding tours

 Southern Ground Hornbills have a fascinating, closely-knit family life.
 They are known as cooperative breeders, with one flock ranging from about four to even ten birds.
 A flock is made up of a dominant male and female (which mate for life) and previous offspring or unrelated birds that help to rear the breeding pair’s chicks, which are fed by all members of the group.
 Females usually leave their native group when they reach maturity, at about six years of age, to seek out a group of males.

-Ground Hornbills are extremely territorial, patrolling and defending an area of about 100 square kilometres, which they broadcast with a booming “hoo hoo-hoo” duet that can carry up to four kilometres.
-Any trespassing neighbours are chased off in flight.
+Southern Ground Hornbills are extremely territorial, patrolling and defending an area of about 100 square kilometers, which they broadcast with a booming “hoo hoo-hoo” duet that can carry up to four kilometers.
+Any trespassing neighbors are chased off in flight.

 When the female is ready, she enters the nest cavity to breed.
 Throughout her incubation, the male and the ‘helpers’ collect and bring her nesting material and food.
 In fact, as part of his courtship display, a male will gift-wrap a food item with a bundle of nest lining and present this to the female, a ritual which continues until the first egg hatches.
 Usually only two eggs are laid.
-The second chick hatches a few days after the first and is usually overpowered by the first chick, serving as an insurance policy in case the first should not survive.
-Hatchlings are completely dependant on the adults for two years.
+The second chick hatches a few days after the first and is usually overpowered by the first chick which serves as an insurance policy in case the first chick should not survive.
+Fledglings are completely dependent on the adults for two years.

 Because Southern Ground Hornbills are such good caretakers of their offspring, they are highly sought after by traditional healers (sangomas), who use them to make traditional African medicine (muthi), which is believed to have the power, among others, to protect a person’s family when consumed.
 This is another threat to the survival of these remarkable birds.
 In other African cultures, however, it is seen as a punishable sin to kill a Southern Ground Hornbill, because it means the death of a great and wise spirit.
-If not persecuted, Ground Hornbills in the wild can live for about 40 years.
+If not persecuted, Southern Ground Hornbills can live in the wild for up to 40 years.

 So where’s the best bird-watching destination for a sight of the Southern Ground Hornbill?

-There is a chance of seeing the Southern Ground Hornbill on many of our Southern Africa birding tours.
+There is a chance of seeing the Southern Ground Hornbill on many of our southern Africa birding tours.
 Southern Ground Hornbills are found from northern Namibia and Angola to northern South Africa and to Burundi and Kenya, mostly in protected wildlife areas.
 Southern Ground Hornbills require a savanna habitat with large trees for nesting in, as well as short grasslands for foraging.
-The Kruger National Park in South Africa (which boasts 450 different bird species) is one of our favourite bird watching destinations, and we have a number of birding tours to this reserve for you to chose from.
+The Kruger National Park in South Africa (which boasts 450 different bird species) is one of our favorite bird watching destinations, and we have a number of birding tours to this reserve for you to choose from (such as our Kruger National Park and Escarpment Birding and Wildlife Safari).
 It’s also the birding destination where most research on Southern Ground Hornbills is being carried out.